 Country Marriage Packs (CMPs) are prepared by researching publicly accessible information currently available to the Refugee Documentation Centre within time constraints.
 CMPs contain a selection of representative links to and excerpts from sources under a number of categories for use as Country of Origin Information.
+Links are correct at the time of publication.
 Please note that CMPs are not, and do not purport to be, exhaustive with regard to conditions in the countries surveyed or conclusive as to the merit of any particular claim to refugee status or protection.